fa7i3/Danceability-for-Spotify-Songs/README.md

 ## Tableau
 The picture below contains the following information:
 * Number of songs in the dataset: According to the picture below, there are 169,909 songs in the spotify dataset.
-* Danceablity over the years;
+* Danceablity over the years: According to the linechart below, the darker the green color, the higher the danceability which shows that danceability has increased throughout the years (from 1921-2020).
 * Factors affecting danceability.

- and danceability increased throughout the years (from 1921-2020).
-According to the piechart in the picture above, the darker the green color, the higher the danceability which shows that danceability increased throughout the years (from 1921-2020).
  The scatter plot shows that the higher the Energy and Tempo, the higher the danceability of the song and Instrumentalness of a song has little or no effect on its danceability.

 ## Links